jlinoff/pam/README.md

 "mobile" of type _phone_.
 The name describes _how_ it is used whereas the type describes _what_ the input type is which, in turn, dictates what user inputs are acceptable.
-A description of each pre-defined record field type can be found inin the
+A description of each pre-defined record field type can be found in the
 [Record Field Types](#record-field-types)
 section.

 The field _value_ is the unique value for the field in an individual record that is set when a field is created or edited.
-For example, an field named "email" of type "email" could have a value "wombat@foo.io" the name and the type could be the same for all records that had an "email" field but the value would vary.
+For example, an field named "email" of type "email" could have a value "wombat@foo.io" the _name_ and the _type_ could be the same for all records that had an "email" field but the _value_ would vary.

 The default record fields are defined in the [Preferences](#Preferences)